ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-Just as queries can be used in logical expressions by testing for the existence of at least one node ({{extest}}), a function expression of declared type `NodesType` can be used as a function argument for a parameter of declared type `LogicalType`, with the equivalent conversion rule:
+Just as queries can be used in logical expressions by testing for the existence of at least one node ({{extest}}), a function expression of declared type `NodesType` or `SingleNodeType` can be used as a function argument for a parameter of declared type `LogicalType`, with the equivalent conversion rule:

   * If the nodelist contains one or more nodes, the conversion result is `LogicalTrue`.
   * If the nodelist is empty, the conversion result is `LogicalFalse`.

+A function expression of declared type `SingleNodeType` can be used as a function argument for a parameter of declared type `ValueType` with the coversion rule:

+  * If the nodelist contains one node, the conversion result is the value of that node.
+  * If the nodelist is empty, the conversion result is `Nothing`.

+A function expression of declared type `SingleNodeType` can be used as a function argument for a parameter of declared type `NodesType` since a singular nodelist is a nodelist.

 Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion from `NodesType` to `ValueType` may be surprising and has therefore not been defined.
-A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by wrapping the expression in a call to a function extension such as "value" (see {{value}}).
+A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `SingleNodeType` by wrapping the expression in a call to a function extension such as "single" (see {{single}}).

 The well-typedness of function expressions can now be defined in terms of this type system.